TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

 setDigestFormat() // set a output format for the digest string getDigestFormat() // get the current output digest string presentation format
 ```
+*Note: The simples way to generate a cryptographic configuration is via the framework, by using the [`TokenGenerator`](
+../api/classes/CryptoManana.Utilities.TokenGenerator.html "TokenGenerator randomness protocol"){:target="_blank"}
+component (which will be examined in more details in one of the next pages of this manual).*

 ### [](#input-salting-techniques){:.book_mark}Input Salting Techniques ###